 But most people who study these things suspect that these numbers are underreported—the problem is probably even more serious.

 Five of those deaths in 2016 happened in a single incident in Kalamazoo.
 A driver who allegedly had taken high doses of multiple prescription drugs and had both alcohol and illicit drugs in his vehicle crashed into a pack of cyclists.
 Four others were seriously injured.
 That case has yet to go to trial.

 Detroit Car Accident Lawyer

 Motor vehicle accidents come in many forms and have many causes.
 When you’ve been the victim of a crash caused by a drunk or drugged driver, the law might hold that reckless driver criminally responsible, but even a just verdict won’t compensate you for the damages and injuries you’ve suffered.

 That’s why you need to contact Christensen Law, an experienced Detroit car accident attorney, to help you reach the settlement you deserve.
-Call us today at 248-213-4900 or contact us online through the form below to schedule a free consultation to discuss your case.
+Call us today or contact us online through the form below to schedule a free consultation to discuss your case.